-The municipality of Millcreek's purpose for the above-listed appropriation to Millcreek Promise is to seek to achieve the following Community Objectives:

-The municipality of Millcreek's purpose for the appropriation is to establish a contract with the Utah Transit Authority (UTA) to Increase access to qualified low-income people in Millcreek, Utah, by accomplishing the following public purposes and thereby supporting Millcreek City's efforts to enhance the safety, health, prosperity, moral well-being, peace, order, comfort, or convenience of the inhabitants of the municipality:
+The municipality of Millcreek's purpose for the above-listed appropriations acquisitions, and disposal of property, municipal authority, corporate purpose, procedure, and notice of intent to acquire municipal property to Millcreek Promise is to seek to achieve the following Community Objectives by accomplishing the following public purposes and thereby supporting Millcreek City's efforts to enhance the safety, health, prosperity, moral well-being, peace, order, comfort, or convenience of the inhabitants of the municipality:

-- 1. EDUCATION: All Millcreek youth have the support to maximize academic success on their path to high school graduation and post-secondary education. - 2.
+- 1. EDUCATION: All Millcreek residents have the support to maximize success in improving computer skills, literacy, equity, and overall access to technology. - 2.
 HEALTH AND SAFETY: All Millcreek residents can access health and safety services and resources. - 3.
 ECONOMIC WELL-BEING: All Millcreek residents have opportunities to provide a high quality of life for themselves and their families.